Canute VI of Denmark: Reign

+The seal of Canute VI, dating from the 1190s, is the earliest known example of the coat of arms of Denmark.
+The only known copy of this insignia was discovered in Schwerin, Germany in 1879.
+The king's closed crown differs from the open crowns shown on the seals of his successors.

 The emperor flew into a rage when he received Canute's reply, but because of troubles farther south, ordered his vassal, Bogislaw I of Pomerania to invade Denmark.
 Duke Bogislaw, recognizing a great opportunity quickly gathered 500 ships.
 The first notice of the pending invasion came from Jaromar I, Prince of Rügen who sailed to Zealand to give warning.
 The king was in Jutland, and so it was left to Bishop Absalon to order every available ship from Zealand, Funen and Skåne to meet him in six days.
 Absalon sailed for Rügen with his fleet and waited for Bugislaw to show up.
 When the enemy failed to appear, Absalon sent out scouts to bring word when the Pomeranian fleet arrived.
 He ordered his men to go ashore so he could celebrate mass on Second Easter Day.
 In the middle of services, one of the scouts ran into the church shouting that the enemy had been sighted through the fog.
 "Now will I let my sword sing the mass to the praise of God!" exclaimed Absalon as he set aside the altar implements.

 The Danish fleet weighed anchor and sailed through the fog toward the Pomeranians.
 Bugislaw's fleet saw nothing of the Danes until they were close enough to hear their war cries.
 Fear swept through the Pomeranians, and they tried to row away, but they were in such close quarters that the ships couldn't turn.
 The men panicked and began jumping from ship to ship which caused eight ships to founder.
 The Danes threw themselves onto the ships to plunder them when Absalon shouted that they should leave the goods and go after the ships.
 Few complied and with just seven ships, Absalon routed the entire Pomeranian fleet, capturing 35 enemy ships.
 Absalon sent Bugislaw's own great tent to Canute, who was still in Jutland.
 With Bugislaw's defeat the emperor gave up, for a time, his attempt to rule Denmark.

 Canute ordered two invasions of Pomerania and in 1185 forced Bogislaw to acknowledge Canute as his overlord.
 From that time until 1972 the kings of Denmark used the title "King of the Wends" (De Venders Koning) as part of a lengthy list of duchies, counties, and regions ruled by Danish monarchs through the centuries.
 Canute personally led a crusade against the pagan Estonians in 1197.